As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 7. Tremolo Pedals

-The classic misnomer example is the tremolo bar on guitar, which actually creates a vibrato effect.
+Classic example: the tremolo bar on guitar, which actually creates a vibrato effect.

-- Boss TR-2 – (Amazon/B&H/Thomann)
+- Boss TR-2 – (Amazon/Thomann)

 - Donner Mod Square – (Amazon)

-- Rowin Trelicopter – (Thomann)
+- Mooer Trelicopter – (Amazon/Thomann)

-- Dunlop MXR – (Amazon)
+- Dunlop MXR – (Amazon/Thomann)

 Up next…